 A dilemma that I often get asked about by my customers is ‘My bathroom is only small.
 How can I make it appear more spacious?’

-Here are my top tips on ways to make your bathroom appear bigger.
+Here are my top tips on ways on how you can make your bathroom appear bigger.

 Keep to a light tone and colour.